HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Mathematical Background - Hamiltonian Spectral Graph

 where $\nabla^2 = \partial_{\Re E}^2 + \partial_{\Im E}^2$ is the Laplacian operator on the complex energy plane.
-The Laplacian operator extracts curvature.
-Geometrically, this means the loci of the spectral graph $\mcl{G}$ reside on the \emph{ridges} of the Coulomb potential landscape $\Phi(E)$, as suggested in \figref{fig:sg_phi} and \figref{fig:p2g}.
+The Laplacian extracts curvature.
+Geometrically, this implies that the loci of the spectral graph $\mcl{G}$, where the DOS is concentrated, reside on the \emph{ridges} of the Coulomb potential landscape $\Phi(E)$, as suggested in \figref{fig:sg_phi} and \figref{fig:p2g}.